 The focus of project management literature has traditionally been on improving the discipline within the parameters of key constraints: time, cost and quality.
 It is therefore not surprising to find that much of project management education, standards of practice and certification programs have been linked to those particular criteria.
 However, proponents of the critical interpretive approach15 to research argue that the Project Management Institute (PMI®),16 the Project Management Body of Knowledge (PMBoK®)17 and the related project management certification programs have "marginalized the project management experience to just the PMBoK prescription".
-(Sewchurran, 2008) Authors such as Cicmil (2006) and Flyvbjerg, Bruzelius & Rothengatter (2003) argue that a project manager should not just be a skilful technician but a "virtuoso social political actor" whose virtues include reflexivity, ethics, value rationality, and the use of judgement and intuition.
-Consequently, they also argue that the field of project management needs an alternative perspective, one that considers the practice of project management as a social conduct, defined by history, context, individual values, and wider structural frameworks.
+(Sewchurran, 2008) Authors such as Ciemil (2006) and Flyvbjerg, Bruzelius & Rothengatter (2003) argue that a project manager should not just be a skilful technician but a "virtuoso social political actor" whose virtues include reflexivity, ethics, value rationality, and the use of judgement and intuition.
+Consequently, they also argue that the field of project management as a social conduct, defined by history, context, individual values, and wider structural frameworks.
 Other authors in the field of project management advance this view even